rbakker/FancyPipe/sphinx/index.rst

 When module2 is run, FancyPipe will automatically detect that its inputs contain output-requests to module1a and module1b, and it will run these modules in parallel.
-This illustrates the basic idea, the `parallel programming page` describes more complex cases.
+This illustrates the basic idea, the `parallel programming page <parallelprogramming.html>`_ describes more complex cases.

 HTML logging